renad-ebnalameer/SQLBolt-Solutions/README.md

 - SQLBolt

 ## About This Project
 This repository reflects my learning journey in SQL as part of my preparation for a career in Data Analysis.
 It demonstrates my ability to write clean SQL queries, understand relational data, and document technical solutions clearly.
-Each lesson is documented with explanations to illustrate both the logic and the results of each query, demonstrating my ability to write clean SQL and understand relational data.
+Each lesson includes explanations that illustrate both the logic and the results of each query.